 1. Prepare the Potatoes

-Dice the potatoes into cubes of about 3/4 of inch size.
-I used red potatoes and left the skins on because I hate peeling potatoes.
-But you could peel the potatoes if you prefer.
+Dice the each potato into cubes of about 3/4 of an inch size.
+I used red potatoes and left the skins on because I hate peeling.
+But you could peel them if you prefer.

-Put the potatoes in an Instant Pot steamer basket and set them aside for a few minutes.
+Put the potato cubes in an Instant Pot steamer basket and set them aside for a few minutes.

 2. Brown the Sausage and Onion

-Turn the Instant Pot on Saute and let it heat for a couple minutes.
-Then add the oil, onions and sausage.
-Cooking, stirring the onion and turning the sausage for about 5 minutes.
+Turn the Instant Pot on Saute and let it heat for a couple of minutes.
+Then add the oil, onions, and sausage.
+Cooking, stirring the onion, and turning the sausage for about 5 minutes.